6 Reasons Why Your Business Should Offset Its Carbon Footprint

 With so many options out there, how do you know if carbon offsetting is the right initiative to implement at your company?

-When you offset through a credible organization such as Sustainable Travel International, you can rest assured that your contribution will truly make a lasting difference.
+When you offset through a credible organization such as Sustainable Travel International, you can rest assured that your dollars will truly make a lasting difference.
 When done right, carbon offsetting does a lot more than just planting trees!

 Carbon offset projects aim to create long-term change.
 For instance, a project may conserve an entire forest by training residents to utilize more sustainable farming practices and involving them in forest management.
 Another project might build a new wind farm, thus supporting the expansion of clean energy infrastructure and accelerating the transition to a low-carbon future.
 Because they foster behavioral changes and sustainable development, carbon offset projects continue to generate impact for years to come.